Standardized education is not the bogeyman it is often made out to be.

 So, I am clear that some degree of imposed authority is inescapably necessary and I am also clear that too much imposed authority creates inescapably negative learning consequences.

-The final ingredient that we need is the the combination of neutral elements that do not matter as much, but are still present and make up a major component in the overall system.
+The final ingredient that we need is the combination of neutral elements that do not matter as much, but are still present and make up a major component in the overall system.

 In particular I will note that academics, science, technology, engineering, arts, mathematics, etc. are all neutral tools that can help folks understand and more productively engage with reality.